rust-console/gba/book/src/02-concepts/02-bios.md

 The function usually gets caught in an endless loop upon division by zero.
 ```

-Of course, the math folks tell me that the `r1` value should be properly called
+The math folks tell me that the `r1` value should be properly called the
-the "remainder" not the "modulus".
-We'll go with that for our function, doesn't
+"remainder" not the "modulus".
+We'll go with that for our function, doesn't hurt
-hurt to use the correct names.
-The function itself is a single assert, then we
+to use the correct names.
+The function itself is an assert against dividing by
-name some bindings without giving them a value, make the asm call, and then
+`0`, then we name some bindings _without_ giving them a value, we make the asm
-return what we got.
+call, and then return what we got.

 ```rust
 pub fn div_rem(numerator: i32, denominator: i32) -> (i32, i32) {